Negramaro: 2010s

 Their fifth studio album Casa 69 was recorded at Metalworks Studios in Mississauga, Ontario and published on 16 November 2010.
 It became the band's second album to debut at number one on the Italian Albums Chart, selling over 200,000 units in Italy.
 The album was promoted by the collaboration "Basta così" with Elisa, which peaked at number seven on the Italian Singles Chart and was certified double platinum by FIMI.

 On 21 September 2012 Negramaro published the single "Ti è mai successo?", which anticipated their sixth studio album La rivoluzione sta arrivando, released on 25 September 2015.
 The album became the band third consecutive number one on the Italian Albums Charts and charted also on the Ultratop Wallonia Albums Chart.

 Throughout 2016, the group had split for two months due to some artistic and personal discrepancies between frontman Giuliano Sangiorgi and keyboardist and programmer Andrea Mariano.
 Sangiorgi move to New York City where he started writing new music inspired by the longing of the group.
 On 6 October 2017 the group published the single "Fino all'imbrunire", which peaked at number seven on the Italian Singles Chart and was certified double platinum by FIMI.
-On 17 November 2017 the band published their seventh studio album Amore che torni, which debouted at number one on the Italian Album Charts and was certified double platinum by FIMI in 2018.
+On 17 November 2017 the band published their seventh studio album Amore che torni, which debuted at number one on the Italian Album Charts and was certified double platinum by FIMI in 2018.
 Through 2018 the band published three singles from the album, "La prima volta", "Amore che torni" and "Per uno come me", all certified platinum by FIMI.